stochasticHydroTools/libmobility-paper-examples/electroosmotic_flow/README.md

 The scripts in this folder will reproduce the electroosmotic flows plots presented in the article.

-To generate the performance data:
+To run the main simulation file:

 ```bash
 $ python propagate_vslip.py
 ```
-Two .svg images will be generated.
+The two images from the paper will be generated after the simulation is run.

-The notebook runs the code and also has a visualization of the results.